 Perhaps it would be better to reframe the issue in terms of presence.
 Granting that, in the abstract, the use of electronic forms of communication does not necessarily preclude the possibility of conversation, and granting, of course, that not every conversation is nor ought to be of the deep and absorbing variety, it seems worthwhile to explore how actual instances of face-to-face conversation might be affected by the kinds of technology Turkle has in view.

 And to narrow our focus even further, I’ll focus on the cellular phone.
-It is after all the cellular phone that materializes electronic communication across the whole field of our experience and it is the materiality of the cellular phone that presents itself in the context of face-to-face conversation.
+It is after all the cellular phone that materializes electronic communication across the whole field of our experience, and it is the materiality of the cellular phone that presents itself in the context of face-to-face conversation.

 It is easy to see why.
 Most of us have been annoyed by someone who was unable to give another human being their undivided attention for more than seconds at a time.
 And perhaps more significantly, most of us have felt the pull to do same.
-We have struggled to keep our attention focused on the person talking to us as we know we ought to because some shred of our humanity remains intact and we know very well that the person in front of us is more significant than the text that just made our phone vibrate in our pocket.
-We have been on both ends of the kind of distractedness that the mere presence of a smartphone can occasion and we are alive enough to be troubled by it.
+We have struggled to keep our attention focused on the person talking to us as we know we ought to, and we know we ought to because some shred of our humanity remains intact and we know very well that the person in front of us is more significant than the text that just made our phone vibrate in our pocket.
+We have been on both ends of the kind of distractedness that the mere presence of a smartphone can occasion, and we are alive enough to be troubled by it.
 We begin to feel the force of Simone Weil’s judgment: “Attention is the rarest and purest form of generosity.”

 The question remains, however, “Are smartphones at fault?”
 This is always the question.
 Is Google making us stupid?
 Is Facebook making us lonely?
 Are smartphones ruining face-to-face conversation?
 Put that way, I might say, “No, not exactly.”
 That’s usually not the best way of stating the question.
 Rather than begin with a loaded question, perhaps it’s better simply to seek clarity and understanding.
 What is happening when cellular phones become part of an environment that also consists of two people engaged in conversation?